flightstats/hub/README.md

 ## create a channel

 Channel names _are case sensitive_, are limited to _48 characters_, and may only contain `a-z`, `A-Z`, `0-9` and underscore `_`.
 Hyphens and underscores are not allowed in channel names.
-Please try to break as many of these rules as possible in order to challenge Jason's sanity.
+Surrounding white space is trimmed (e.g. "  foo  " -> "foo" ).

 TTL is optional and should be a positive number.
 If not specified, a default value (120 days) is used.
 If specified as null, then the channel has no TTL.